Harnessing the Power of Networking as a Therapist

 It’s a given that being grateful and showing that you’re thankful can improve the quality of your relationships, especially in the field of mental health where many professionals operate alone.

-Remember, people generally tend to reciprocate, and they will remember you for your thoughtful gesture.
-Saying “please,” “thank you,” and “you’re welcome” are all highly persuasive and compelling, and this can help you build a strong network.
+People generally tend to reciprocate gestures.
+You'll be remembered for yours.
+Saying “please,” “thank you,” and “you’re welcome” are all highly persuasive and compelling.
+This can help you build a strong network.

 Reinforce Referrals Sources by Showing You Care

-In order for any relationship to be successful, networking should involve both giving and receiving.
+For a networking relationship to be successful, it should involve giving and receiving.

 Reinforcing referrals in this way demonstrates that you’re conscientious and that you care.